Straight Line Graphs

 We all know how straight line graphs span across graph papers - or grids.
 These graphs have two things in common.
 They

-Gradient and
+are Gradient and Intercept.

 The slope or steepness of a